ALU & Flags

 Carry (C) Flag

-The C flag is affected during unsigned arithmetic to indicate whether there’s a carry out of the most significant bit during addition, or a borrow during subtraction.
+The C flag changes during unsigned arithmetic to indicate a carry out of the most significant bit during addition, or a borrow during subtraction.

 Example: